 Residents will not work more than 60 hours per week, and even hours approaching this level of work should be temporary, for an occasional week during the training year.
 Residents are encouraged to report excessive work hours to the training director, who will review the situation with supervisors and identify ways to reduce duty hours.
 This limitation serves to enhance the educational goals and learning objectives of the program and the resident.

-Stipends are provided through the Medical Center and are currently $28,500 for the training year 2012-2013.
+Stipends are provided through the Medical Center and are currently $28,500.
 Resident stipends are adjusted each May for the following training year.

-Other benefits include access to the Learning Resource Center and the Library of Rush University, and four weeks vacation/educational (professional) time.
-Also included are a bookstore allowance, up to $1,000.00 reimbursement for conference and workshop registration, flexible spending accounts, and a 403B plan.
+Other benefits include access to the McCormick Educational Technology Center (METC) and the Library of Rush University, and four weeks vacation/educational (professional) time.
+Also included are a bookstore allowance, up to $1,000.00 reimbursement for conference and workshop registration, flexible spending accounts and a 403(b) plan.